 We provide state-of-the-art electronic monitoring to verify that participants remain at their home during the designated time periods.
 We also provide a breath/alcohol monitoring system that indicates whether clients are remaining sober from alcohol.
 SAGE reports unauthorized absences or late returns, equipment tampering, equipment malfunctions, verbal responses, alcohol use, and other functions to our customers in the timeframe and format that is required.

 For breath/alcohol monitoring, SAGE uses a remote breath alcohol testing unit that includes a highly-efficient, integrated facial recognition technology to improve the accuracy of the defendant-verification process.

 For home monitoring, SAGE utilizes an industry leading, continuously signaling system that securely and accurately reports the location of defendants at their homes.
 We use a state-of-the-art, one-piece GPS offender tracking device.

 SAGE Counseling provides community-based transitional services for released inmates in Arizona.
-We have multiple offices throughout Maricopa County, as well as offices in Tucson, Flagstaff, Yuma, Prescott Valley, Kingman, Casa Grande, Globe, Sierra Vista, and Payson.
+We have multiple offices throughout Maricopa County, as well as offices in Tucson, Flagstaff, Yuma, Prescott Valley, Kingman, Casa Grande, Cottonwood, Bullhead City, Lake Havasu City, and Payson.